glasgowcompbio/PALS/README.md

     38257776,37701920,40871888,33304766,31536296,31024098
 ```

-Data imputation is performed as such to the intensity matrix: if all of the samples in a single experimental factor
+Data imputation is performed to the intensity matrix when it is loaded: if all of the samples in a single experimental factor
 have intensities of zero these are replaced by the minimum intensity value (which can be set by the user); and if
 only some of the sample values in a factor are zero then these are replaced by the mean value of the non-zero samples
 in that factor.
 The data is subsequently transformed to log-2 base and standardised using the preprocessing module in